schwa/SwiftNodeEditor/README.md

 - [ ] Selector mechanism for sockets and wires (can I connect this wire to this socket?)
 - [ ] Many-to-many sockets
 - [ ] Use OrderedSet (from swift-collections) in correct places.
+- [ ] Use more from macOS13/iOS16 in this (layouts, backgroundStyle, etc?)
 - [X] Get rid of weird underscore naming with generics.